skippyr/libtdk/DOCS.md

 - `Negative`: the negative effect swaps the foreground and background colors.
 - `Hidden`: the hidden effect makes the text hard to see or invisible.
 - `Strikethrough`: the strike-through effect draws a horizontal line in the middle of the text.

+### EventStatus Enum Class

+#### Brief

+Contains the status of a key event reading.

+#### Enumerators

+- `Success`: states the reading was sucessful.
+- `WindowResizeInterrupt`: exclusively happening on Windows, states the key reading was interrupted by a window resize event.
+- `Failure`: states the reading failed.

 ### Key Enum Class